Impact Driver Smoking? 5 Quick Fixes for DIYers

 What does it mean if my impact driver smells like burning?

-A burning smell typically indicates that some component inside your impact driver is overheating.
-This could be plastic melting, motor windings burning, or simply the smell of carbon dust from worn brushes heating up.
-Stop immediately and investigate.
+A burning smell typically indicates that a component inside your impact driver is overheating.
+This could be plastic melting, motor windings burning, or carbon dust from worn brushes heating up.
+Stop using the tool immediately and investigate the source.

 Can an impact driver battery cause smoke?

-Yes, though less common than motor issues, a damaged or short-circuited battery can overheat and emit smoke.
-If the smoke is clearly coming from the battery pack, disconnect it safely and consider replacing it, as it may be a fire hazard.
+Yes, a damaged or short-circuited battery can overheat and emit smoke, though this is less common than motor issues.
+If smoke is clearly coming from the battery pack, safely disconnect it and consider replacing it, as it may pose a fire hazard.

 How do I know if my impact driver’s carbon brushes are worn out?

-Signs of worn carbon brushes include excessive sparking from the motor vents, intermittent power, a decrease in motor performance, and a burning smell often accompanied by smoke.
+Signs of worn carbon brushes include excessive sparking from the motor vents, intermittent power, decreased motor performance, and a burning smell often accompanied by smoke.
 You can usually inspect them by removing the brush caps on the motor housing.

 Is it safe to use an impact driver after it has smoked?